 ASSEMBLING THE TARTS

 - Preheat oven to 210°C/190°C fan-forced.
 Lightly spray 18 holes of two 12-hole, 1/3 cup (80ml) capacity muffin tins with oil.

 - Cut each pastry sheet in half to form 2 long rectangles and place on top of each other to make 2 stacks.
 Starting from long side, roll up each pastry stack to form a log.
 Cut each log into 9 slices.

 - Flatten each pastry disc out in the palm of your hand with your fingers until about 3mm thick.
 Press the pastry into the prepared muffin moulds and chill for 20 minutes (this helps to prevent pastry shrinkage).

 - Stir lemon zest and cinnamon into custard.
 Spoon custard into pastry cases.
 Bake for 20-25 minutes or until custard is golden and pastry is golden and crisp.
 Set aside in tin for 5 minutes before transferring to a wire rack.
 Best served warm.

-Tip: For a thinner (Anglaise-style) custard, reduce cornflour to 1 tbs.
+And to create a slightly thinner, Anglaise-style custard, simply reduce cornflour to 1 tbs.